NakamuraShippo/ComfyUI-PromptList/README.md

 2024/08/24 Initial release as it's working for now

 ## License
 This project is released under the MIT License.
+See the [LICENSE](LICENSE.txt) file for details.
+You are free to use, modify, and distribute this software, both for private and commercial purposes, provided that you include the original
+copyright notice and disclaimer.

 ## Other
 Bug reports and feature requests are welcome through any available contact method.